Icelandic Police: 2021 Egilsstaðir shooting

-On the evening of 26 August 2021, a man armed with a shotgun and handgun started shooting at a car and house of the father of his girlfriend's children in Egilsstaðir, small town in east Iceland.
+On the evening of 26 August 2021, a man armed with a shotgun and handgun started shooting at a car and house of the father of his girlfriend's children in Egilsstaðir, a small town in east Iceland.
 Police officers in Egilsstaðir responded armed with pistols.
 Officers repeatedly told the gunman to lay down his weapons and give up when he was inside the house.
 After about an hour, the man came out of the house and started shooting at the police officers taking cover behind cars in the driveway.
 One officer returned fire, striking the gunman in the chest.
 The gunman was quickly helped and transported by air ambulance to Reykjavík to be treated.
 The gunman survived and was sentenced to 8 years in prison.
 The incident marked the first time a normal police officer, not in the special armed police unit, fired a gun on duty.